Markay12/PythonDataAnalysisDocs/README.md

 }
 ```

-To access the first element we would do this in the same way as many other programming languages with the first element beginning at index 0.
+To access the first element, we would do this in the same way as many other programming languages with the first element beginning at index 0.

 To access use `grades[0]`